 As you read this article.
 Your brain and body are developing quickly.
 New research has found that it’s during your 20’s that you’re the most moldable.

 Up until 28 years old your brain is growing.
-Which means that you can learn faster and change your personality easier than ever before.
+This means that you can learn faster and change your personality easier than ever before.

 That’s why someone you went to school with who was weird.
 All of a sudden becomes attractive and an entirely different person.